• infobot@lakesoffire.org

 • Campfires and burn barrels must either be actively attended or completely out (cold to the touch) when unattended.

-• You must clean out your campfire ring (ash, wood, and all) before leaving.
+• You must clean up your campfire (ash, wood, and all) before leaving.
 All leftover firewood is considered MOOP!
 You can do one of three things with it: take it with you if you live in the state, bring it to the peninsula to be burned with the effigy on Saturday afternoon, or bring it to where the land owner sells wood and stack it neatly in his wood shed.
 You can not leave it for LNT to clean up.

 • Please Leave No Trace and respect the environment.